Polkadot-UI-Initiative/polkadot-ui/README.md

 ### CLI Package

-The CLI is published to npm as `polka-ui`:
+The CLI is published to npm as `polkadot-ui`:

 ```bash
 cd packages/cli